9 steps to simplify your life

 Music lifts my mood like nothing else.

-I have Spotify (who doesn’t?) but I also have lots of albums downloaded on iTunes where I can find them easily plus listen on my phone, my laptop or desktop computer.
+I have Spotify but I also have lots of albums downloaded on iTunes where I can find them easily plus listen on my phone, my laptop or my desktop computer.

-I love the Genius feature on iTunes to make new playlists, and I do this a couple of times a week.
+I love to make new playlists, and I do this a couple of times a month.
 It’s a quick and simple way to freshen up what I’m listening to and helps me discover songs I didn’t know I had.

-I often listen to music when I’m cooking, or cleaning, or sewing.
+I often listen to music when I’m cooking, cleaning, or sewing.

 Life is always better with a soundtrack.